C+

 Crime Quick Facts

-• Newport Beach crime rates are 3% lower than the national average
+• Newport Beach crime rates are equal to the national average

 Newport Beach, CA Crime Quiz